TrabalhosPUCPR/Rust-TicTacToe/README.md

 # Rust-TicTacToe
-Terminal TicTacToe made in Rust
+Terminal TicTacToe made in Rust with AI